omegaui/omegaide/README.md

 **Lots more to be added**,

-It runs faster if you have debian and gnome as the default system operator.

-# important, please read
-Please read the LICENSE before reading further.
-If you want to edit the source code then, for completing the src and res folders you need to extract the file named **"rsyntaxtextarea_modified_sources.zip"**.
-After extraction, you will find two folders "src" and "res" inside the extracted directory.
-What you need to do is to add the contents of "src" and "res" folders to the project's "src" and "res" folder.
-Thats all.
-The Project is now ready for editing, compiling or running.

 # Editing

 Well, you can either use Eclipse IDE or even Omega IDE for managing the project.